What is Ottawa Physiotherapy?

 Ottawa Physio Pool program

-The pool program caters to clients with chronic pain and or multiple injuries as well as clients who are not able to tolerate traditional physiotherapy treatment (increased pain to exercises or hands-on therapy).
+Our pool program caters to clients with chronic pain and or multiple injuries as well as clients who are not able to tolerate traditional physiotherapy treatment (increased pain to exercises or hands-on therapy).
+The goal is to relax muscular tissues, enhance joint movement, and relieve pain.
+Our physiotherapist in Ottawa is able to provide a comprehensive approach while the client is supported by the water, to treat patients with neurologic and musculoskeletal issues.

 Pool physiotherapy in Ottawa takes advantage of the healing properties of water which eliminates 80-90% of the compressive forces on the joints and soft tissue.
 This allows clients to work through a greater range of motion with less pain during movements and after sessions.
-In addition, pool-based exercises allow clients to do a greater number of exercises for a longer duration (than land-based exercises) which results in overall physical improvements.
+In addition, pool-based exercises allow clients to do a greater number of exercises for longer than land-based exercises which results in overall physical improvements.

 Ottawa Physio Articles